The Truth of Creation

 Blaine Robison, M.A.

-Sources: Unless otherwise indicated Scripture quotations are taken from the New American Standard Bible (Updated Edition 1995).
+Scripture: Unless otherwise indicated Scripture quotations are taken from the New American Standard Bible (Updated Edition 1995).
+Scripture quotations may be translated by the author or taken from different versions.
 Click here for Abbreviations of Bible Versions.

 Terminology: In order to emphasize the Hebraic and Jewish character of the entire Bible I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

 Abstract: The Bible declares that God created the heavens and the earth in six days (Ex 20:11; 31:17).
 The dating of creation is uncertain, but the account of earth history in the Bible fixes the creation of the heavens and the earth at not more than several thousand years ago.
 Yet, some followers of Yeshua interpret the biblical material in such a way that challenges the viewpoint of a young earth.
 This article seeks to answer these challenges and demonstrate the support for a recent divine creation as recorded in Genesis.